WinVector/PDSwR2/RenderedExamples/c06_Choosing_and_evaluating_models.md

 #   Load the convenience function.

 # Note 2:
-#   The input to the model is the first 4 columns of the training data,
+#   The input to the model is the first four
-#   converted to a matrix.
+#   columns of the training data, converted to a
+#   matrix.
 ```

-00241_example_6.16_of_section_6.3.2.R
+00164_example_6.16_of_section_6.3.2.R